-Table 4-5 Application tab
+Table 5 Application tab

 Column Description Transactions Indicates the number of transactions run.
-Load + Generate time (Sum) Total time spent on loading from the database and generating objects, such as, ABAP source code, CUA and screen information.
-Enqueue time (Sum) Time spent waiting for a resource protected by a SAP lock, in seconds.
-Roll (Wait+in) time (Sum) The time a program spends waiting at the application level for the GUI to respond.
-Processing time (Sum) CPU time consumed by the work processes, in seconds.
+Load + Generate Time (Sum) Total time spent on loading from the database and generating objects, such as, ABAP source code, CUA and screen information.
+Enqueue Time (Sum) Time spent waiting for a resource protected by a SAP lock, in seconds.
+Roll (Wait + In) Time (Sum) The time a program spends waiting at the application level for the GUI to respond.
+Processing Time (Sum) CPU time consumed by the work processes, in seconds.
+Load + Generate Time (Avg) Average time spent on loading from the database and generating objects, such as, ABAP source code, CUA and screen information.
+Enqueue Time (Avg) Average time spent waiting for a resource protected by a SAP lock, in seconds.
+Roll (Wait + In) Time (Avg) The average time a program spends waiting at the application level for the GUI to respond.
+Processing Time (Avg) Average CPU time consumed by the work processes, in seconds.